| Type of Plunge Pool | Price Range (AUD) | What This Includes |

 Concrete Plunge Pool Cost

-Although concrete pools take considerably more time to install than the other two options, they are also much more durable and require less maintenance in the long run.
+Although concrete pools take considerably more time to install than the other two options, especially when accounting for Brisbane soil conditions and engineering requirements, they are also much more durable and require less maintenance in the long run.
 In fact, concrete plunge pools are by far the most durable when it comes to durability.
 They do not require as much maintenance as fibreglass pools and are more shock-resistant than vinyl-liner pools.
 If you’re looking for a pool that will last you for years to come, a concrete pool is definitely the way to go – even though the initial price tag may be higher than the other options.

 A concrete pool is a more viable option than other types of pools when you factor in its longevity and investment value.
 The average concrete pool costs around $80,000, with prices ranging from $50,000 to $120,000.